suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   headers: {'Authorization': 'Bearer ' + token.access}
 		-  Response:
 		   { 'status': 'OK', 'message': string, 'value': { "status": string, "version": string } }
-		   { 'status': 'NG', 'message': string, 'heartbeat': string }
+		   { 'status': 'NG', 'message': string, 'value': { "heartbeat": string, "version": string} }
 		   // status can be any of the following: restarting, stopping, stopped, starting, running
 		   // version is the firmware version
-		   // if HTTP ERROR CODE is HTTP_503_SERVICE_UNAVAILABLE, heartbeat will be included in the error message
+		   // if HTTP ERROR CODE is HTTP_503_SERVICE_UNAVAILABLE, cached value containing heartbeat and version will be included in the error message
 		   // heartbeat refers to the epoch time (in seconds) of the last publish packet sent by the device
 		   // heartbeat will only appear if device has published an MQTT packet
 		   // In Javascript, heartbeat can be converted to a readable date using "new Date(heartbeat* 1000)"